Sam Portrait Sam Al-Mukhtar

 What Are the Characteristics of Alloys?

-• Another important characteristic is flexibility in design.
-Alloys let you “tune” a material to get the properties you need.
-Pure aluminum is soft and easy to shape, but not very strong.
-Once you add elements like magnesium or silicon, it becomes strong enough for aerospace and automotive use while still staying lightweight.
+• Another big advantage of alloys is their flexibility.
+You can basically "fine-tune" a material to get just the right properties for CNC processes.
+Pure aluminum, for example, is soft and easy to shape, but it’s not very strong.
+However, by adding elements like magnesium or silicon, you get a material that’s both strong enough for things like CNC-machined automotive parts while still being lightweight.

-• In terms of physical behaviour, alloys are usually stronger and more resistant to wear than pure metals.
-The mixed structure makes it harder for layers inside the material to slide under pressure, which is what causes deformation.
+• In terms of physical behavior, alloys tend to be stronger and more resistant to wear than pure metals.
+The added elements create a structure that makes it tougher for layers inside the material to slide under pressure, which helps prevent deformation, a key factor when machining high-precision CNC components.

 What Does an Alloy Look Like?